skndungu/i-wave/README.md

 The data from the slaves to the master is transferred wirelessly via LoRa where it's then logged to some server.
 ## Battery Monitoring System
 ## Master
 The master consists of an ESP32 as the main MCU and the WiFi gateway for server communications.
-It also got a LoRa module that receives the data wirelessly from the slave modules the do the monitoring of the individual batteries.
+It also got a LoRa module that receives the data wirelessly from the slave module(s) that monitors of the individual batteries.

 <img src="images/i-wave_master_4.png" height="350"></img>